dc232/Google_test_task/README.md

 }
 ```

-The code above executes an autoscaling policy in which the minimum number of servers in the autoscaling group in this case in the instance group "foobar" is 1 and when the cpu on the instance hits 40% another f1-micro instance is created via the instance template.
+The code above executes an auto scaling policy in which the minimum number of servers in the auto scaling group in this case in the instance group "foobar" is 1 and when the CPU on the instance hits 40% another f1-micro instance is created via the instance template.

-The cooldown_period period option is the wait between a change in the cpu utilization.
+The cooldown_period period option is the wait between a change in the CPU utilization.
 This is double the time the instances take to start up which is usually 30 seconds.

 From the code above we can therefore say that the following objectives have been completed
-- Server machines scale at 40% cpu has been completed
+- Server machines scale at 40% CPU has been completed
 - Minimum size of server auto-scaling group = 1 and max = 2

-## IAM Acess
+## IAM Access
 - Google Cloud Identity & Access Management (IAM) lets administrators authorize who can take action on specific resources
-- There are 2 bits if acess for this 1 is via the IAM in google cloud
+- There are 2 bits if access for this 1 is via the IAM in google cloud
 - The other is IAM for the service account
-- Setting IAM in the service account for the email address which needs acess appears to overide the IAM generic acess
+- Setting IAM in the service account for the email address which needs access appears to override the IAM generic access
-- Upon further reaserch and investigation I have concluded that IAM acess should be provisioned via the service account and permissions given accordingly in this case as the terraform files are in the compute domian I have given the relevant people access to that resource which is  compute admin for the reasons stated below
+- Upon further research and investigation I have concluded that IAM access should be provisioned via the service account and permissions given accordingly in this case as the terraform files are in the compute domain I have given the relevant people access to that resource which is compute admin for the reasons stated below

 - I have tried to create a custom role however the problem with this is that
-- The permissions ```compute.httpstargetproxies*``` and ```compute.backendservice*``` are not supported in custom roles whhich is needed to make the terraform files work
+- The permissions ```compute.httpstargetproxies*``` and ```compute.backendservice*``` are not supported in custom roles which is needed to make the terraform files work
-- I also tried to modify existing roles to see weather or not I could gain these permissions back but GCP does not support this and does not allow editing of existing roles
+- I also tried to modify existing roles to see whether or not I could gain these permissions back but GCP does not support this and does not allow editing of existing roles

-### screenshots of IAM process
+### Screenshots  of IAM process
 ![setting_iam](https://user-images.githubusercontent.com/11795947/38022745-3e11addc-3278-11e8-9b8d-b89ba7848e9b.jpg)
 The picture above shows the overall screen of permissions in IAM, I have had to blur out the email address as they some of them have PII

-- For more infromation on IAM access refer the sources listed below:
+- For more information on IAM access refer the sources listed below:
 - https://cloud.google.com/iam/docs/overview#roles
 - https://cloud.google.com/terms/launch-stages
 - https://cloud.google.com/iam/